DoD-Platform-One/elasticsearch-kibana/README.md

 # elasticsearch-kibana

-Thin chart wrapper around a deployment of Elasticsearch and Kibana using the [ECK Operator](https://repo1.dso.mil/platform-one/big-bang/apps/core/eck-operator).
+- Thin chart wrapper around a deployment of Elasticsearch and Kibana using the [ECK Operator](https://repo1.dso.mil/platform-one/big-bang/apps/core/eck-operator).
+- This chart is owned by Big Bang and does not point to an upstream chart provided by Elastic or another vendor.
+- Open an [issue](https://repo1.dso.mil/platform-one/big-bang/apps/core/elasticsearch-kibana/-/issues) if you would like to request a feature or submit an issue that needs to be fixed/addressed.

 ## Pre-Requisites

 The ECK Operator must be deployed beforehand in order to leverage the `Elasticsearch` and `Kibana` custom resources.
-You can use the full [BigBang]() solution or the individual [eck operator chart](https://repo1.dso.mil/platform-one/big-bang/apps/core/eck-operator).
+You can use the full [BigBang](https://repo1.dso.mil/platform-one/big-bang/bigbang) solution or the individual [eck operator chart](https://repo1.dso.mil/platform-one/big-bang/apps/core/eck-operator).

 ## Iron Bank